szermatt/mistty/docs/source/usage.rst

 - :kbd:`M-p` moves up command history
 - :kbd:`M-n` moves down command history
 - :kbd:`M-r` triggers a backward search in command history
-- :kbd:`M-.` insert the last argument from command history.
+- :kbd:`M-.` insert the last argument from command history

 To get the same key bindings you'd get in a normal terminal, you can bind :kbd:`C-p`, :kbd:`C-n`, or :kbd:`C-r` to :code:`mistty-send-key`